Towards A Unified Analysis of Random Fourier Features: Background

 From our assumption on the decomposition of a kernel function, it follows that there exists a constant $z_0$ such that $| z(v,x) | \leq z_0$ (for all $v$ and $x$) and $\mathbf{z}_{v}(\mathbf{x})^{T}\mathbf{z}_{v}(\mathbf{x}) \leq nz_0^2$.
 We can now deduce the following inequality using a result from~\citet[Proposition 4]{avron2017random}:

+The function $l_{\lambda}(v)$ is important in the sense that it is related to the effective number of parameters in the following sense:

-The quantity $d_{\mathbf{K}}^{\lambda}$ is known for implicitly determining the number of independent parameters in a learning problem and, thus, it is called the \emph{effective dimension of the problem}~\citep{caponnetto2007optimal} or the \emph{number of effective degrees of freedom}~\citep{bach2013sharp,hastie2017generalized}. \\
+where $d_{\mathbf{K}}^{\lambda}$ is known for implicitly determining the number of independent parameters in a learning problem and, thus, it is called the \emph{effective dimension of the problem}~\citep{caponnetto2007optimal} or the \emph{number of effective degrees of freedom}~\citep{bach2013sharp,hastie2017generalized}.

 We can now observe that $q^*(v) = l_{\lambda}(v)/d_{\mathbf{K}}^{\lambda}$ is a probability density function.
 In \citet{avron2017random}, it has been established that sampling according to $q^*(v)$ requires fewer Fourier features compared to the standard spectral measure sampling.
 We refer to $q^*(v)$ as the \emph{empirical ridge leverage score distribution} and, in the remainder of the manuscript, refer to this sampling strategy as \emph{leverage weighted RFF}.